 WWF and deep research

 The partnership between Sicredi and Rabobank Foundation falls under the Earth theme of Rabobank's Kickstart Food program.
 The program promotes the transition to a more sustainable food and agriculture sector.
-The initiative dovetails with the wider aims of organizations like the World Wide Fund for Nature (WWF).
+The initiative dovetails with the wider aims of organizations like the World Wildlife Fund (WWF).

 Suitable additional projects for collaboration between Sicredi, Rabobank Foundation and the WWF are currently being explored.
 The Foundation is also financing a research team to investigate the potential for more such sustainable investment in Brazil.
 The results will be presented in São Paulo, Brazil in July 2018 and at the inaugural Global Research Alliance for Sustainable Finance and Investment conference in Maastricht, the Netherlands, in September.